-The overarching objective of the NCSU MSA Principal Residency is for Principal Residents to demonstrate and document both experiences with and proficiency in all NC Standards for School Executives and the NCSU MSA Anchors (Relationships, Process/Management, Diagnostic).
+The overarching objective of the NCSU MSA Principal Residency is for Principal Residents to demonstrate and document both experiences with proficiency in all NC Standards for School Executives and the NCSU Principal Preparation Program Framework.

-Principal Residents need to learn all functional areas of the schools, take initiative for own learning, and make themselves useful to the schools.
+Principal Residents need to learn all functional areas of the school, take initiative for their own learning, and make themselves useful to the schools.
 The experience should be reciprocal in that the Principal Residents will benefit from their own learning and the schools will benefit from the Principal Resident's work in the school.